gruntwork-io/docs/docs/pipelines/tutorial/index.md

 - ECR Repositories for storing Docker images
   - `deploy-runner` - stores the default image for planning and applying terraform and building AMIs
-  - `kaniko` - stores the default image for building other docker images using [kaniko](https://github.com/GoogleContainerTools/kaniko)
+  - `kaniko` - stores the default image for building other Docker images using [kaniko](https://github.com/GoogleContainerTools/kaniko)
-  - `hello-world` - a demonstration repo used for illustrating how a docker application might be managed with Gruntwork Pipelines
+  - `hello-world` - a demonstration repo used for illustrating how a Docker application might be managed with Gruntwork Pipelines
 - Our [ECS Deploy Runner Module](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner)
 - Supporting IAM Roles, IAM Policies, and CloudWatch Log Groups
 - ECS Tasks
-  - `docker-image-builder` - builds docker images within the `kaniko` container image
+  - `docker-image-builder` - builds Docker images within the `kaniko` container image
   - `ami-builder` - builds AMIs using HashiCorp Packer within the `deploy-runner` image
   - `terraform-planner` - Runs plan commands within the `deploy-runner` container
   - `terraform-applier` - Runs apply commands within the `deploy-runner` container